 - Each image must be labeled with your name, title of work, medium, dimensions, and date completed.

-- A separate inventory /contact sheet must accompany your portfolio.
+- An inventory /contact sheet must accompany your portfolio.
 When work is submitted on CD/DVD, this inventory should be in the form of a contact sheet of thumbnails of all images included on the CD/DVD.
 You may include the MS Word file on your CD/DVD, but you should also include a hard-copy printout of the inventory/contact sheets.
 The inventory must be labeled with your name and a description of each work submitted including: title, medium, dimensions, and date completed.

 Step 8: Campus Visit